Skip to main content

 Load Order

-• The order of plugin names in the configuration file is associated with their loading order after the game starts.
+• The order of plugin names in the configuration file determines their loading order after the game starts.
 After the game starts, onPluginStart() in the script will be executed once, and beforeTriggerExec(), triggers, and afterTriggerExec() will be executed cyclically on all players' machines.

 For example, with the following main.edd configuration: